In-context Autoencoder for Context Compression in a Large Language Model

-We propose the In-context Autoencoder (ICAE) for context compression in an LLM.
-By generating compact and informative memory slots to represent the original context, the ICAE enables an LLM to acquire more information with the same context length or represent the same content with a shorter context, thereby enhancing the model's capability to handle long contexts and while also helping reducing computation and memory overheads for inference.
-The proposed pretraining and fine-tuning paradigm allows the ICAE to accurately and comprehensively produce memory slots with $4\times$ context compression that can be well-conditioned on by the target LLM to respond to various prompts.
-The promising results of the ICAE not only demonstrates its potential for addressing the long context problem and reducing computational and memory overheads, but also suggests further research effort in context/memory management for an LLM and exploring the similarities between an LLM's and a human's memorization for developing advanced working memory in AGI.
+We propose the In-context Autoencoder (ICAE) to leverage the power of an LLM to highly compress contexts.
+By generating compact and informative memory slots to represent the original context, the ICAE enables an LLM to acquire more information with the same context length or represent the same content with a shorter context, thereby enhancing the model's capability to handle long contexts as well as reducing computation and memory overheads for inference in many practical scenarios like Retrieval Augmented Generation~\citep{lewis2020retrieval} and advanced prompting methods \citep{wei2022chain,wang2023unleashing,zhang2024k}.
+Moreover, ICAE provides insight into how an LLM performs memorization, offering a novel perspective on the connection between the memory of LLMs and humans, and suggesting future research in LLM context management.